iv-m/iv-m.github.io/contents/articles/first-article/index.md

 markdown.

 I want to commit what's written to git.
 I'm fond of git.
-I'm a git junky.
+I'm a git junkie.
 When I'm editing something, I simply need my doze of version control to be productive.

 Then, I want to publish it nicely, with certain meta-information added